Toxblh/MTMR/README.md

 #### `network`

 > Network plugin.
-The plugin to show usage a network
+The plugin to show network usage

 ```js
 {